github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom.md

 ### Autograding

-{% data variables.product.prodname_classroom %} allows you to configure workflows to automatically grade students on submission of a pull-request.
-To learn more about autograding in GitHub Classroom, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-autograding)."
+Through {% data variables.product.prodname_classroom %}, you can configure tests to automatically grade students' work each time they push to their assignment repository.
+To learn more about autograding with {% data variables.product.prodname_classroom %}, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-autograding)."

 ### Feedback